 Check this video link out also: http://www.karmatube.org/videos.php?id=4741.
 Video description: At Detroit SOUP, more than the broth is simmering—ideas are, too.
 Each month, creative thinkers, artists and neighbors gather to share project ideas over five-dollar bowls of soup & bread.
 As the meal winds down, the voting winds up, and winners go home with the soup-money, a micro-grant of sorts, to get their project going.
 As a result, Detroit’s arts, parks, social justice, and urban farming scenes are thriving.
 Founder Amy Kaherl says her organization was often credited for funding these projects. “[But] we didn’t do anything,” she clarifies.
 “Except provide an opportunity for the dinners.
 It was the people in the community who felt it was safe to share their ideas with other people [that made this happen].”
 I found this site on May 14, and was wondering if Portland had a similar activity.
 Well, it turns out they do since I found a press release the day after.
 Here’s the link: to the site: http://www.hatchthefuture.org/calendar/hatchsoup/.
 Why we included this?
 It’s a grassroots model of decision making and community collaboration while sharing ideas and a meal.

-Our own module library offers many titles on Achieving Consensus and Making Decisions.
+Our own module library offers many titles on Consensus and Decision Tools.

 5. Organizational Development Models and Culture Change Models